-During fiscal 2007, the Company accrued potential interest of \$4.4 million, related to these unrecognized tax benefits.
-No potential penalties were accrued during 2007 related to the unrecognized tax benefits.
-As of February 2, 2008, the Company has recorded a liability for potential penalties and interest of \$0.1 million and \$7.3 million, respectively.
+During fiscal 2008, the Company accrued potential interest of \$0.7 million, related to these unrecognized tax benefits.
+No potential penalties were accrued during 2008 related to the unrecognized tax benefits.
+As of January 31, 2009, the Company has recorded a liability for potential penalties and interest of \$0.1 million and \$3.0 million, respectively.

-During the next 12 months, it is reasonably possible the Company's reserve for uncertain tax positions will decrease between \$34.0 million and \$42.0 million.
-Most of this reduction relates to temporary differences and the related interest expense for which accounting method changes have been filed at the beginning of fiscal year 2008 with the Internal Revenue Service.
+Most of the change in the Company's reserve for uncertain tax positions relates to a reduction of temporary differences and related interest expense for which accounting method changes were filed at the beginning of fiscal year 2008 with the Internal Revenue Service.
 Voluntarily filing accounting method changes provides audit protection for the issues involved for the open periods in exchange for agreeing to pay the tax over a prescribed period of time.

-In addition, it is possible that state tax reserves will be reduced for audit settlements and statute expirations within the next 12 months.
+It is possible that state tax reserves will be reduced for audit settlements and statute expirations within the next 12 months.
 At this point it is not possible to estimate a range associated with these audits.